iwanders/micro_hap/README.md

 - ~Make the accessory interface async.~ it is now, the RPi Pico 2w example uses the built-in led, toggling requires an async function.
 - Modify/add second example to show how to add a service, ensure common stuff is shared.
 - Perhaps a commissioning binary to create the salt & verifier, using the `PairingCode` type that now exists.
-- Make the `PlatformSupport` methods async.
+- ~Make the `PlatformSupport` methods async.~ Async now, but `PlatformSupport: Send` because `Send` is on all futures, this likely needs some changes in the future as we probably can't `Send` peripherals?
+Maybe just drop the bound?
 - Build out `characteristic_signature_request` to support range and step, probably needed for hue.

 ## example_std